Can It Replace Google for Research? For Many Tasks, Yes

 For academic researchers, this use case has some nuance.
 Perplexity is not a replacement for Google Scholar or a proper literature review tool — it doesn’t search academic databases systematically, and it can miss papers.
 But as a way to quickly map the landscape of a topic — “What are the current main debates in climate attribution science?” or “Summarize recent developments in GLP-1 drug research” — it gives you a solid orientation you can then refine with more specialized tools.

 The file upload feature in Perplexity Pro is underrated here.
 You can drop in a PDF — a research paper, a report, a white paper — and ask questions about it directly.
-I’ve used this to quickly extract key findings from long technical reports without reading them cover to cover.
+It can quickly extract key findings from long technical reports without reading them cover to cover.
 It’s not perfect at nuanced interpretation, but for “give me the main conclusions and methodology of this paper,” it works well.

 4. Solopreneurs and Freelancers Who Need Daily Market Context